zscaler/terraform-provider-zpa/docs/resources/zpa_policy_portal_access_rule.md

     - `access_uninspected_file` - (Boolean) Allows a User like an Admin to see all files marked Uninspected from other users in the tenant.
 Supported values: `true` or `false`
     - `request_approvals` - (Boolean) Indicates the request approvals is enabled or disabled.
 Supported values: `true` or `false`
     - `review_approvals` - (Boolean) Indicates the review approvals is enabled or disabled.
 Supported values: `true` or `false`
+    - `upload_inspected_sandbox` - (Boolean) Sandbox to inspect the file via ZIA sandbox and Scan to inspect the file via ZIA Deep Inspection
+    - `upload_inspected_scan` - (Boolean) Sandbox to inspect the file via ZIA sandbox and Scan to inspect the file via ZIA Deep Inspection
+    - `access_uninspected_file_sandbox` - (Boolean) Allows a User like an Admin to see all files marked Uninspected from other users in the tenant.

 ### Optional